lakshaytalkstocomputer/HardcoreSeries/HardcoreGO/tdd/README.md

 * Refactor.

 ## TDD process and why the steps are important
-* _Write a failing test and see_ it fail, so we know we have written a _relevant test_ for our requirements and seen it produces an _easy to to understand description of failure_.
+* _Write a failing test and see_ it fails, so we know we have written a _relevant test_ for our requirements and seen it produces an _easy to to understand description of failure_.
 *  Writing the smallest amount of code to make it pass so know we have working